 3. Does the system fully support compliance with 21 CFR Part 11?

 Compliance is a two-way street, but has the vendor done their part?
 Having all the technical controls in place is necessary for a system that holds clinical data you will submit to the FDA.
+Download this free worksheet to ensure you’re properly evaluating vendors and internal processes before implementing a 21 CFR Part 11 validatable system.

 4. How long does implementation take?